 Constructing a business continuity plan

-Digitization creates opportunities for enterprises to speed up their workflows, save cost, and increase productivity and RPA is surely a solution for reducing time and responding to incidents and minimizing the risk of being exposed to incoming attacks.
+Digitization creates opportunities for enterprises to speed up their workflows, save cost, and increase productivity and RPA is surely a solution for reducing time and responding to incidents, and minimizing the risk of being exposed to incoming attacks.

 However, digital transformation and hyper-convergence also are gateways to risks, vulnerabilities, attacks, and failure and it is a risk not having anything to back up if you only rely on one single source of infrastructure.

-A business continuity plan (BCP) is a document outlining how a business can operate during unplanned disruption in service.
+A business continuity plan (BCP) is a document outlining how a business can operate during an unplanned disruption in service.

-If the system goes down, the bots need to be re-started along with the software stack: operating system, architectural layers, protocols, run-time environments, databases and functions calls.
+If the system goes down, the bots need to be re-started along with the software stack: operating system, architectural layers, protocols, run-time environments, databases, and functions calls.

 This plan is a checklist including supplies and equipment, data backups and backup site locations, contact information for emergency responders, key personnel, and backup site providers.
 BDP can provide detailed information and strategies on how business operations can be maintained.